Updated February 2023

 - It used to be that non-meat ingredients didn’t count on the main label, so food labeled “Chicken and Rice Dinner” still had to contain 25% chicken.
 However, the rules have changed, so now “Chicken and Rice Dinner” could contain 13% chicken and 12% rice and be legally labeled.

 - Multiple studies have found many mislabeled pet foods and treats.
 In some cases, ingredients are present in the food but not disclosed on the label; this is a serious problem if a pet has a food allergy, because the food may contain undeclared allergens.
 On the other hand, some products contained none of the primary ingredient as stated on the label.
-The pet food industry has thusfar demonstrated no interest whatsoever in fixing the problem, although regulators are aware of it, and are looking for a solution.
+The pet food industry has no interest whatsoever in fixing the problem.

 Even on many high-priced, premium, and veterinary brands, you will notice one of the major ingredients listed is “by-products” of some sort.
-By-products are basically “parts other than meat.”
-These may include internal organs not commonly eaten by humans, such as lungs, spleens, and intestines, other parts such as cow udders and uteri, and in the case of poultry by-products, heads, beaks and feet.
+These are basically “parts other than meat.”
+They may include internal organs not commonly eaten by humans, such as lungs, spleens, and intestines, other parts such as cow udders, and in the case of poultry by-products, heads, beaks and feet.
 By-products must be from “freshly slaughtered” animals, although there is some question as to how fresh they really are by the time they reach the pet food manufacturer, as they may be shipped in unrefrigerated trucks.

 Animals that are dead, dying, diseased, or disabled prior to reaching the slaughterhouse are known as “downers” or “4D” animals.
 These are usually condemned, in whole or in part, for human consumption, and are generally sent for rendering along with other by-products, parts and items that are unwanted or unsuitable for human use – such as out-of-date supermarket meats (along with their plastic wrappers), cut-away cancerous tissue, parasitized livers, and fetal tissue (which is very high in hormones).

 Rendered ingredients vary greatly in quality.
 Some rendering facilities are closely associated with slaughterhouses, which are in turn connected with feedlots or poultry farms.
 These “captive” rendering plants are more likely to produce good quality, relatively pure meals.
 Such meals are typically designated with the name of the source animal, such as “chicken meal.”
-Independent renderers take all materials from an area, from roadkill to dead livestock.
+Independent renderers may take material from many sources.

 Many independent renderers accept for processing such items as road kill, euthanized shelter dogs and cats, and other unappetizing ingredients.
 These items can be segregated from the food stream, and are not supposed to find their way into the pet food chain, but this is not always done.
 They are supposed to be converted for use in fertilizers, livestock feeds, and industrial applications.
 Over the years there have been numerous unsubstantiated reports of this material being processed into dog and cat food.
 The Center for Veterinary Medicine, a branch of the Food and Drug Administration, admits that dead dogs and cats are commonly rendered, and although there is no legal prohibition against using dogs and cats in pet food, they do not “condone” the practice.
 All the large, reputable pet food manufacturers certify that they do not use such materials in their products.